upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 ## Printing all solutions

-so finally our main funciton looks like:
+so finally our main function looks like:
 ```haskell
 -- app/Main.hs